Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/SpecialTopics/4-4-InstanceBasedAuthorizations.md

 # 4.4 Instance Based Authorizations
 To protect services usually two level of authorizations are used.
 First level describes if a user is allowed to access a certain entity type or entity set using a certain http verb, also known as scopes.
-The second level describes, in case a user is allowed to access an entity type, which instances he/she may get or modify, so called instance restrictions.
+The second level describes, in casea user is allowed to access an entity type, which instances he/she may get or modify, so called instance restrictions.
 Whereas the first one has to be done outside the JPA Processor e.g. using Spring Security, we want see how the second one can be implemented e.g. to push down the instance restrictions for GET request down to the database.

 ## User management in the same service
 The instance restrictions grant access to a set of entities.
 This is done by providing so called [JPAClaimsPair](../../../jpa/odata-jpa-processor/src/main/java/com/sap/olingo/jpa/processor/core/api/JPAClaimsPair.java).
 One pair contains of a range providing the upper and lower limit of an attribute that is used to grant access to an entity.
 These pairs are collected by an instance of [JPAODataClaimsProvider](com/sap/olingo/jpa/processor/core/api/JPAODataClaimsProvider.java).